centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/centreon-nsclient-tutorial.md

 ## Download

-Both the installer and the packaged Centreon Plugins are available on the on the [centreon-nsclient](https://github.com/centreon/centreon-nsclient-build/releases)
+Both the installer and the packaged Centreon Plugins are available on the [centreon-nsclient](https://github.com/centreon/centreon-nsclient-build/releases)
 Github project page.
 Look for the latest release and download the relevant files according to the target server environment (x86 or x64):

 * For new installations: download the `Centreon-NSClient-0.5.x.xx-YYYYMMDD` installer